A Comprehensive Guide to Resin Plate Laminate

 4. Polyester Resin Laminates

-These laminates are used in marine, automotive, and construction applications due to their flexibility, impact resistance, and weather-resistant characteristics.
+These are employed in various sectors including marine, automotive, and construction due to their flexibility, impact resistance, and weather-resistant attributes.

 Key Benefits of Resin Plate Laminates